Network Load Balancer

 Load balancing strategies

-There is no difference in terms of raw performance between the two systems.
+There is no difference in terms of raw performance between the strategies.
 The choice depends on your specific application and needs.

 Details of the Source Hash strategy